plotly/dash-labs/docs/08-MultPageDashApp.md

 The `dash.page_registry` is an `OrderedDict` with keys being the page's module name (e.g. `pages.bar-charts`) and values being a dictionary containing keys `path`, `name`, `order`, `title`, `description`, `image`, and `layout`.
 As you saw in the above example, This `page_registry` is populated from calling `dash.register_page` within `pages/`.
-`dash.register_page` will can accept various arguments to customize aspects about the page.
+`dash.register_page` will accept various arguments to customize aspects about the page.
 See the Advanced Features section below.

 ![multi_page](https://user-images.githubusercontent.com/72614349/140232399-efe7020d-480a-40af-a0b0-40e66dcd9d56.gif)